saltstack/salt/doc/topics/releases/nitrogen.rst

   device can be dropped, e.g.: packet loss, idle time (no commands issued within a couple of minutes or seconds), or simply the device decides to kill the process.
 In Nitrogen we have introduced the functionality to re-establish the connection.
-One can disable feature this feature through the :conf_proxy:`proxy_keep_alive` option and adjust the polling frequency speciying a custom value for :conf_proxy:`proxy_keep_alive_interval`, in minutes.
+One can disable this feature through the :conf_proxy:`proxy_keep_alive` option and adjust the polling frequency speciying a custom value for :conf_proxy:`proxy_keep_alive_interval`, in minutes.